 Book early.
 Ship early.

 Don’t wait for the last minute to book your shipment and schedule a pickup day.
-The freight shipping industry just has too many variables, none of which are your fault or FreightCenter’s fault.
-In the case of snowstorms, hurricanes, tornadoes, other violent weather or even raging fires like the ones in California right now, a shipment not arriving on time is no one’s fault.
-It’s just reality.
+The freight shipping industry has too many variables like the ones described above.
+Additionally, weather can have an impact on freight transit times.
+In the case of snowstorms, hurricanes, tornadoes, floods, fires or other violent weather events, a shipment not arriving on time is nobody’s fault.
+It’s just part of freight shipping reality.

+So, be proactive and book your shipments as early as possible.
 Getting ready to ship LTL freight?
-Get an instant quote from multiple carriers and save up 95%.
+Let us help, and get an instant quote from multiple carriers to help save you money and time.